This in-depth guide to outerwear for short men will help you stay warm without sacrificing style.

 If they say no, ask them to recommend a tailor.
 You may have to send the jacket to a speciality shop.
 I've heard good things about both of these places:

 These speciality tailors will take longer and be more expensive than your local tailor, but it's worth it to get that perfect fit.

-Instead of wearing one super-warm coat, you can just layer up with multiple lightweight layers.
+Instead of wearing one super-warm coat (those tend to be bulky), you can just layer up with multiple lightweight layers.